paymill/paymill-prestashop-1.4/README.md

 PAYMILL-Prestashop Extension for credit card and direct debit payments
 ==================

-PAYMILL extension for Prestashop compatible with: 1.4 (tested for 1.4.8.2 and 1.4.11.0).
+PAYMILL extension for Prestashop compatible with: 1.4.8.2 and newer (tested for 1.4.8.2 and 1.4.11.0).
 This extension installs two payment methods: Credit card and direct debit.

 ## Your Advantages
 * PCI DSS compatibility
 * Payment means: Credit Card (Visa, Visa Electron, Mastercard, Maestro, Diners, Discover, JCB, AMEX, China Union Pay), Direct Debit (ELV)
 * Optional fast checkout configuration allowing your customers not to enter their payment detail over and over during checkout
 * Improved payment form with visual feedback for your customers
-* Supported Languages: German, English
+* Supported Languages: German, English, Portuguese, Italian, French, Spanish
 * Backend Log with custom View accessible from your shop backend

 ## Installation from this git repository